 |Skype||Make free phone calls and communicate with good instant messaging support|

-The massively popular messaging app WhatsApp surprisingly doesn’t provide a desktop client for Linux.
+The massively popular messaging app WhatsApp surprisingly doesn’t provide a native desktop client for Linux although a web version is available.

 Read our complete collection of recommended free and open source software.
 The collection covers all categories of software.